mlavi/hugo/content/post/diagram.md

 The are various implementations with modelers such as:
 [Open Enterprise Service Bus](www.open-esb.net) and [Sirius](http://www.eclipse.org/sirius/getstarted.html)
- which might work with implementiation like [Apache ServiceMix](http://servicemix.apache.org/) and [ProcessMaker](https://www.processmaker.com/)?
+ which might work with implementations like [Apache ServiceMix](http://servicemix.apache.org/) and [ProcessMaker](https://www.processmaker.com/)?

 This was triggered by my recent research into OASIS